ArjunDosajh/ML4SCI-Deeplense-Test/README.md

 The Specific Test 4 - DDPM Model folder contains my solution and related files for the fourth specific test, focused on Denoising Diffusion Probabilistic Models (DDPMs).

 ## Specific Test 6 - Self-Supervised Learning
-The Specific Test 4 - DDPM Model folder contains my solution and related files for the sixth specific test, Learning Representation Through Self-Supervised Learning on Real Gravitational Lensing Images.
+The Specific Test 6 - Self-Supervised Learning folder contains my solution and related files for the sixth specific test, Learning Representation Through Self-Supervised Learning on Real Gravitational Lensing Images.

 Please refer to the individual folders for more details on each solution.
 If you have any other questions about my submission, feel free to reach out!